This post was most recently updated on December 15th, 2019

-Here is a list of all of the Bergen Card’s benefits (in 2017).
+Here is a list of all of the Bergen Card’s benefits (as of Dec.
+2019).

 Just underneath the Visit Bergen tourism office stands the Fisketorget, or Bergen’s Fish Market, in all its glory, providing the people of Bergen with freshly caught seafood since 1276.

 No I did not mistype.
 1276!
 Can you believe that?